shybees/fecat233/README.md

 ### Hi there 🤓🤓🥝🍇
-A developer, working with Python
+A developer, working with Python for ML and NLP

 skills:
 + python